Best Adjustable Bed For Seniors

 Assembly

 How much time and energy are you willing to invest in the assembly of your adjustable base?
-Some of these bases are easier to assemble than others.
-You may need an extra set of hands to help with setup.
-Some companies prioritize easy setup that takes less than 15 minutes with no tools required.
-Check the company policy, because some brands will send movers to set up the base for you while others you’ll have to assemble yourself.
+Some of these bases are easier to assemble than others, so you may need an extra set of hands to help with setup.
+On the other hand, some companies prioritize easy setup that takes less than 15 minutes with no tools required.
+Some brands — such as Saatva — even offer free white glove delivery, meaning that they’ll send someone to assemble your base and set it up for you.

 Weight and Size